-The Heartland House residential treatment program is organized to focus on the specific needs of the individual, supporting person centered treatment and progress in treatment.
-Each man learns more about the disease of addiction and explores new ways of solving problems without using drugs or alcohol.
-The focus is on changing patterns of thinking and acting.
+The Heartland House residential treatment program focuses on the specific needs of the individual.
+Each resident learns about the disease of addiction and explores new ways of solving problems without using drugs or alcohol.
+The focus is on changing his patterns of thinking and acting.

-As he becomes orientated he becomes more involved in the program.
-Working with his counselor, he develops an individual recovery plan with solid goals that form his journey to a clean and sober life.
-He is engaged in therapy and activities that help him achieve his goals.
+As a resident becomes more familiar with the program, his involvement in his own recovery increases.
+Working with his assigned counselor, he develops an individual recovery plan with specific goals that serve a route and milestones on his journey to a clean and sober life.
+He actively participates in therapy and activities that help him achieve his goals.

-The Heartland House program is continually evolving to incorporate the new research in the field of addiction, address changing needs of the men we serve, and meet changing federal and state requirements.
+The Heartland House program is continually evolving to incorporate new findings in the field of addiction, address the changing needs of the men we serve and remain in compliance with the federal and state requirements of the recovery field.

 Our residents are a diverse group.
-They include older men who may be struggling with relapses.
-Some are younger men who started drinking and using and living a hard life at a much younger age.
-More of our residents have dual-diagnoses, challenged by both addiction and mental illness.
-Our veteran population is increasing as well, and we work closely with the VA so that our veterans receive their outpatient treatment services.
+They include older men who are struggling with relapses as well as younger men who started drinking, using and living dangerously early in their lives.
+Some of our residents have dual-diagnoses, challenged by both addiction and mental illness.
+Our veteran population is increasing as well, and we work closely with the Veterans Administration so that our veterans receive quality outpatient treatment services.

-Our multi-dimensional treatment program tailors an individual program for each man depending on his unique needs.
+Our multi-dimensional treatment program is designed to address each man’s unique needs.
 We seek to continually improve our treatment program, using evidence-based therapy models and providing trauma-informed, culturally competent care.
 Our program components are listed below, by category.

 Social Model (12-step) Program